josephmontes/VAA/README.md

   - Of the remaining 7 pitchers, 2 do not qualify, but have shown regression in their 200+ 4-Seamers during the 2023 season:
     - Brad Keller and Ross Stripling
   - The remaining 5 pitchers:
     - Max Fried, Justin Verlander, Joe Musgrove, Justin Steele, Tyler Wells
+   - Pitchers on this list multiple times:
+      - Antonio Senzatela, Joe Musgrove, Patrick Corbin, German Marquez, Austin Gomber, Chris Flexen, Michael Wacha

-###### PLAYER SPOTLIGHT
+## PLAYER SPOTLIGHT
-- 2023 CY Young Candidate Blake Snell
+### Blake Snell
-  - His 4-Seam Fastball is not his best pitch, or his second best pitch, but it has been a plus pitch for him in 2019, 2021 and 2022
+  - Despite his 4-Seam Fastball getting hit very hard this season, it has been a plus pitch for him in 2019, 2021 and 2022 seasons
     - Year after year he throws it at about 95 mph
-  - It works in the middle parts of the plate because of the deception Snell creates by tunneling it with his breaking stuff
+  - It works in the middle parts of the plate because of the deception Snell creates by tunneling it with his higher quality breaking stuff
   - In 2023, he is throwing his 4-Seam Fastball under 50% for the first time since his Cy Young season in 2018 (according to Baseball Savant)
-    - His Curveball, Slider and Changeup are legitimate plus pitches in every aspect, and throwing them more has really worked for him in 2023
+    - His Curveball, Slider and Changeup are legitimate plus pitches in every aspect, and throwing them more has really worked for him in 2023 as he is currently a Cy Young front-runner
-    - On the other hand, batters have a 0.375 wOBA against his 4-Seam Fastball in 2023 with a 0.409 xwOBA
+    - Batters have a 0.375 wOBA against his 4-Seam Fastball in 2023 with a 0.409 xwOBA
       #### 2022
       ![Screenshot 2023-09-12 013836](https://github.com/josephmontes/VAA/assets/125607783/d1962e84-5a54-4ef7-a3b9-4b1646135191)
       #### 2023
       ![Screenshot 2023-09-12 013843](https://github.com/josephmontes/VAA/assets/125607783/122503d6-f55d-4668-af1b-bdbb88279878)
-      - Note that his 'rate' went up above 7% in 2022 and it is back down in 2023
+      - Note that his 'rate' went up above that 7% threshold in 2022, when it was effective, and it is back down in 2023
-      - Also, that his average 4-Seam Fastball height was almost 2 inches higher in 2022 on average, when it was more effective, than it is now in 2023
+      - Also, that his average 4-Seam Fastball height was almost 2 inches closer to the top of the zone in 2022, when it was more effective, than it is now in 2023

-- Justin Steele
+### Justin Steele
-  - His Slider is his best pitch
-    - This is a theme with a lot of guys who find success with this less 'optimal' 4-Seam Fastball, they get the most out of it by using it to compliment their arsenal rather than leading their arsenal the way the pitchers in the first 2 lists use it
-    - He uses his Slider over 30% of the time
   - In 2022, his 4-Seam Fastball was not an effective pitch for him
     - He throws it at 92 mph
+  - He is more of 2 pitch pitcher with his Slider being his better pitch
+    - He uses his Slider over 30% of the time
+    - This is a theme with a lot of guys who end up finding success with this less 'optimal' 4-Seam Fastball, they get the most out of it by using it to compliment their arsenal rather than leading their arsenal the way the pitchers in the first 2 lists use it
-  - One big difference in his 4-Seam Fastball from 2022 to 2023 is the location of it
+  - One big difference in his 4-Seam Fastball from 2022 to 2023 (where it has been effective) is the location of it
     - In 2022 you can see he was leaving it more in the middle, but in 2023 it is closer to the edge of the zone
     #### 2022
     ![Screenshot 2023-09-12 014743](https://github.com/josephmontes/VAA/assets/125607783/03404ebc-e2d7-40a8-8ee4-116733de8695)